technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 - Use state based router
 - Root currently isn't a page (mb we need relations or just containers)
-- Use reselect
+- Use reselect?
-- Add propTypes
 - Make it work on codesandbox

 ## Changes to the original proposal

-- selector names should start with "select" prefix
+- selector names should start with "select" prefix instead of "get", because get is overused

 ## Structure